SarahAmiraslani/sarahamiraslani.github.io/_projects/1_project.md

 Additional analyses were conducted to explore mechanisms by which drawing might enhance learning.
 We examined reading time, cognitive load, condition enjoyment, and word count:

-- **Reading Time**: Participants in the drawing condition spent more time engaging with the lesson (_M_ = 16.994 min, _SD_ = 5.809) compared to other conditions (study, copy, complete), which could contribute to their better performance on the retention test.
-This was confirmed by a significant linear regression (_F_(1,211)=6.97, _p_ = 0.008), with reading time predicting retention test scores.
+- **Reading Time**: Participants in the drawing condition spent more time engaging with the lesson ($\bar{x}$ = 16.994 min, $s$ = 5.809) compared to other conditions (study, copy, complete), which could contribute to their better performance on the open-response retention test.
+This is supported by the presence of a significant linear relationship between reading time and open-response retention test scores ($F$(1, 211) = 6.97, $p$ = 0.008).

 - **Cognitive Load**: We found no overall differences in cognitive load across conditions.
-However, significant differences were observed in extraneous load (_F_(3,209) = 15.82, _p_ < 0.0001) and germane load (_F_(3,209) = 6.20, _p_ = 0.0005).
+However, significant differences were observed in extraneous load ($F$(3,209) = 15.82, $p$ < 0.0001) and germane load ($F$(3,209) = 6.20, $p$ = 0.0005).
 Participants in the complete condition reported higher extraneous load, while those in the study condition reported higher germane load compared to other groups.

-- **Condition Enjoyment**: Participants in the study condition enjoyed the activity more (_M_ = 3.965/5 Likert scale, _SD_ = 0.778) than those in other conditions, with significant differences observed between study and complete conditions, and between copy and complete conditions.
+- **Condition Enjoyment**: Participants in the study condition enjoyed the activity more ($\bar{x}$ = 3.965/5 Likert scale, $s$ = 0.778) than those in other conditions, with significant differences observed between study and complete conditions, and between copy and complete conditions.

 - **Word Count**: No significant differences were found in total word count or unique word count used to answer open response questions across conditions, suggesting that the amount of writing did not account for differences in retention scores.

 # Discussion

-The findings of our study suggest that drawing to learn theoretical science can enhance the recall of key points addressed in a passage.
-Participants in the drawing condition significantly outperformed all other groups on the open response retention test.
-However, they did not show superior performance on the multiple-choice test or the transfer test compared to other visualization conditions.
-The most notable difference in performance on the open response retention task was observed between the draw and copy conditions.
+Our findings demonstrate that drawing can enhance recall of theoretical scientific concepts, with the drawing condition outperforming other groups on open-response retention tests.
+However, this advantage did not extend to multiple-choice or transfer tests.
+These results challenge previous research suggesting that instructor-guided visualization is more effective for retention.
+The improved performance may be partly attributed to increased engagement time, as suggested by our exploratory analyses of reading time and germane load.

-These patterns of effects contradict previous findings that suggested students perform better on retention tests when their visualization is guided or inspired by an instructor.
-While our data indicate that the visualization strategy does not impact students’ transfer ability, it is possible that providing participants in future studies with more time could reveal an effect of visualization strategy.
-Additionally, exploratory analyses reveal that time spent on the passage may be a crucial factor in supporting retention performance and highlight that self-reported germane load is significantly predicted by the visualization condition.

-There are limitations to our study that future research should address.
-Importantly, a lab setting does not represent true learning environments where students are genuinely motivated to learn.
-Our participants were volunteers who participated to receive partial course credit, regardless of their performance in the experiment, which means they may not have been genuinely invested in learning about the formation and properties of black holes.

-Furthermore, certain visualization tasks may have disproportionately discouraged participants from completing the task.
-For example, because the study illustration condition requires no active engagement, participants assigned to this condition may have passively scanned the illustrations rather than studying them carefully.
-Similarly, students assigned to complete an illustration may have found this task odd or elementary, discouraging them from actively completing the worksheet.
-Feedback from our pilot study suggests that participants did not enjoy completing the illustration and were generally confused by it.
+Two key limitations warrant consideration.
+First, the laboratory setting may not accurately represent authentic learning environments where students are intrinsically motivated to learn, rather than participating for course credit.
+Second, certain visualization tasks may have inadvertently discouraged engagement—participants in the study condition could passively scan illustrations, while those in the complete condition reported finding the task confusing or elementary.

-Future studies should test these visualization manipulations in true classroom environments where theoretical science concepts are taught (e.g., advanced physics, astronomy, and evolutionary biology courses).
-This approach will help determine the effectiveness of drawing as a learning strategy in more realistic and motivating educational settings.
+Future research should examine these visualization strategies in actual classroom settings, particularly in advanced science courses where abstract concepts are regularly taught.
+This would provide more ecological validity and help determine the practical effectiveness of drawing as a learning strategy in authentic educational contexts.

 # Acknowledgments

-This research was conducted at the University of California, San Diego in the [LIME Lab](https://www.lime-lab-ucsd.com) between 2018 and 2020 and served as my honors thesis project.
-I would like to extend my heartfelt gratitude to Dr. Geller for providing invaluable mentorship and support throughout my time at UCSD.
-Your guidance was instrumental in the success of this project and my professional development.
+This research, conducted as an honors thesis at the Learning and Instruction in Multimedia Environments (LIME) Lab at UC San Diego (2018-2020), was made possible through the support of several individuals and organizations.
+I am particularly thankful to Dr. Geller for her exceptional mentorship, intellectual guidance, and continuous support throughout this project.
+Her insights significantly shaped both this research and my professional development.

+I also gratefully acknowledge the contributions of the LIME Lab members, whose constructive feedback during lab meetings and experimental design phases strengthened this work considerably.
+Special thanks to the UC San Diego Psychology Subject Pool for facilitating participant recruitment, and to all the students who participated in this study.